Midlife is a threshold.

 Now I work with inner landscapes.

-You’re not too much.
+You’re not imagining it.

-You might feel stuck, flat, or wordless.
+You might feel stuck, flat, or without words.

 This isn’t about fixing.

-Some questions don’t fit in polite conversation:
+Some questions don’t land well in small talk:

 -